 Source and biomechanics of resistance training

-Understanding the types of resistance helps in designing effective programs:
+Understanding the types of resistance helps you design effective programs:

-Gravity: Resistance due to gravitational force depends on the load’s mass and distance from the axis of rotation.
-Exercises like squats and presses exploit gravity to develop strength.
+Gravity: Resistance due to gravitational force depends on the load’s mass and its distance from the axis of rotation.
+Exercises like squats and presses use gravity to develop strength.

-Friction and fluid resistance: Found in specialized activities such as sled pushing or swimming.
+Friction and fluid resistance: These appear in specialized activities such as sled pushing or swimming.
 Friction increases resistance at the point of contact, while fluid resistance is proportional to movement velocity.

-Elasticity: Bands and elastic components provide resistance that increases with stretch length.
-However, they lack the consistency of free weights.
+Elasticity: Bands and other elastic components provide resistance that increases as they stretch.
+However, they don’t provide the same consistency as free weights.

 Applications of biomechanics to resistance training